dhis2-metadata/EPR_RRT/docs/epr_rrt-design.md

 A roster is a searchable system that stores and manages up-to-date information about Rapid Response Team (RRT) responders and members.
 It functions as a registry of specialists, tracking essential data such as skills, location, availability, and readiness requirements.
 This system allows for quick identification of staff with the necessary skills for deployment in public health emergencies.
 A roster may also be referred to as a personnel management or workforce system, designed to support efficient emergency response operations.

 A well-maintained roster is crucial for efficient emergency preparedness and response.
-It ensures that health authorities can quickly mobilise qualified staff by having a comprehensive view of each RRT member's skills, training, and readiness status.
+It ensures that health authorities can quickly mobilize qualified staff by having a comprehensive view of each RRT member's skills, training, and readiness status.
 Key benefits of having a roster include:

-- Rapid identification of RRT members with the necessary skills and characteristics to meet the needs of an emergency response.
+- Rapid identification of RRT members with the necessary skills and characteristics to meet the needs of an emergency response
-- Efficient mobilisation of surge staff with up-to-date contact information, ensuring immediate response.
+- Efficient mobilization of surge staff with up-to-date contact information, ensuring immediate response
-- Monitoring and optimising the composition of the roster to ensure preparedness.
+- Monitoring and optimizing the composition of the roster to ensure preparedness
-- Tracking readiness requirements such as completed training and certifications, ensuring staff are prepared for deployment
+- Tracking readiness requirements such as completed trainings and certifications, ensuring staff are prepared for deployment

 The RRT roster system supports the entire staffing and deployment process, from identifying and selecting candidates to tracking their readiness and managing their post-deployment evaluations.
 The system operates through a six-step workflow: RRT staffing recruitment and registration, vetting of candidates, selection of candidates, deployment readiness, deployment notification through pushed- and automated communications, and post-deployment evaluation including in-depth analysis dashboards and reporting.

 This system is not only valuable during emergencies but also plays an essential role in preparedness during non-emergency periods.
 In preparedness mode, it allows users to monitor staff skills, track training completion, assess surge capacity readiness, and verify staff participation in previous responses.
 In response mode, the system facilitates the rapid selection and deployment of responders, monitors the availability of surge capacity, and checks the status of ongoing deployments.

-By integrating robust data management, real-time communication, and in-depth workforce analysis, a roster maximises both response efficiency and effectiveness, ensuring a well-prepared and capable public health emergency response team.
+By integrating robust data management, real-time communication, and in-depth workforce analysis, a roster maximizes both response efficiency and effectiveness, ensuring a well-prepared and capable public health emergency response team.

 ### Intended users

-When integrated into a national DHIS2 system, the DHIS2 Rapid Response Team (RRT) Roster can be effectively utilised at any level – national, subnational or district – during both routine (non-emergency) and emergency response phases.
+When integrated into a national DHIS2 system, the DHIS2 Rapid Response Team (RRT) Roster can be effectively utilized at any level – national, subnational or district – during both routine (non-emergency) and emergency response phases.
 Key functions including roster management, candidate selection and workforce recruitment and verification can be adapted based on the size of the roster and needs of the response.

 #### National and Subnational RRT Manager or RRT Roster Manager

-At the national or subnational level, RRT Managers or RRT Roster Managers are responsible for ensuring the RRT Roster is effectively established and maintained during non-emergency periods and utilised during emergency periods.
-An RRT Manager or RRT Roster Manager my utilise the system during the non-emergency phase to:
+At the national or subnational level, RRT Managers or RRT Roster Managers are responsible for ensuring the RRT Roster is effectively established and maintained during non-emergency periods and utilized during emergency periods.
+An RRT Manager or RRT Roster Manager may utilize the system during the non-emergency phase to:

 - recruit potential responders
 - identify, verify, and accept candidates for current and future roles
 - monitor skills and experience of rostered staff for timeliness and accuracy
 - track completed and needed trainings
-- communicate with rostered staff about readiness
+- communicate with rostered staff about readiness.

 The suite of management tools provides valuable non-emergency insights such as submission metrics, application data, and automatic staff selection notifications.
 Furthermore, managers can generate reports on responder demographics, workforce skills capabilities, availability forecasting, and training and readiness requirement completion.

 During an emergency or outbreak, RRT Managers or RRT Roster Managers can use the verification, search, and notification features to identify and select responders based on technical skills, language proficiency, availability, and location.
-Managers may also utilise the system to customise dashboards for management support and showcase surge capacity, deployments, and other critical response metrics for a variety of audiences including EOC staff and leadership.
+Managers may also utilize the system to customize dashboards for management support and showcase surge capacity, deployments, and other critical response metrics for a variety of audiences including EOC staff and leadership.

 #### District Level Workforce Managers

 District Workforce Managers support their district’s roster during the non-emergency and emergency phases.
-Workforce Managers may use the system to select staff, ensure roster information is accurate and up to date, and ensure their district has sufficient personnel with specialised skills to support core RRT functions and surge capacity.
+Workforce Managers may use the system to select staff, ensure roster information is accurate and up to date, and ensure their district has sufficient personnel with specialized skills to support core RRT functions and surge capacity.
 During emergencies, District Managers may be responsible for deploying staff into the field, ensuring effective response at the local level.

 #### Potential RRT Responders

 Potential RRT Responders are staff who are applying to serve as part of a RRT roster.
 Potential responder candidates are dependent on country requirements but can include active full-time technical and operational staff, active part-time technical and operational staff, retired public health workers, Fellows, students, and non-technical surge support volunteers.
 Staff interested in joining the roster will use the system to complete the RRT Roster application.
-Application data will be dependent on the requirements of the country but may include demographics, education, technical and language skills, relevant training, and availability.
+Application data will be dependent on the requirements of the country but may include demographics, education, technical and language skills, relevant trainings, and availability.

 #### Selected RRT Responders

 Once approved and selected, RRT Responders may use the system to update their personal information, such as demographics, education, and skills.
-Responders may also use the system to update training completions as well as readiness requirements including passports, medical clearances, and safety training.
+Responders may also use the system to update training completions as well as readiness requirements including passports, medical clearances, and safety trainings.
 During an emergency, responders may receive notifications about potential deployments, and upon return from the field, may be asked to upload important documents such as handover notes and evaluation forms.

 #### Supervisors and Managers